 Custom Split levels & Sloping Blocks

-Many builders run a mile when they see a steely sloping block requiring a unique solution.
+Many builders run a mile when they see a difficult site or sloping block requiring a unique solution.

 At Rossdale, we embrace such challenges.
 Since 1980, we’ve built award-winning homes on land of every size, shape and slope.